The 11 Best Hazy IPAs Available in Most Stores Right Now

 sierra nevada hazy little thing over pour

 Sierra Nevada was among the first to make waves for debuting a nationally distributed hazy IPA.
-I certainly don’t think it’s a game-changer but I’d happily pick up a 6-pack to share as an intro into hazy IPAs.
-It’s restrained in flavor but that gentle approach is appreciated with a style that is so often overwhelmingly flavorful.
+We’d happily pick up a 6-pack to share as an intro to hazy IPAs.
+It’s restrained in flavor, but that gentle approach is appreciated with a style that is so often overwhelmingly flavorful.

 Learn More